-These two dice are of 6 sided, most common type that are typically used with board games.
-They are often made from wood or plastic and thrown, either by hand or from a dice shaker, onto a surface.
+These two dice are of 6 sided, most common type that are typically used with board games to determine the outcome of certain actions or events within the game.
+The physical versions are often made from wood or plastic and thrown, either by hand or from a dice shaker, onto a surface.
 The numbers that are used are those that are facing upwards.

 Tabletop pastimes where two dice from such a dice roller are used include popular games including Monopoly, Backgammon and Warhammer 40K.

 To understand how two dice roll, it's helpful to first understand how a single die rolls.
 A die is a small, cube-shaped object that is marked with numbers on each of its faces.
 When you roll a die, you toss it in the air and allow it to land on a flat surface, such as a table or the floor.
 The number that is facing up when the die comes to rest is the result of the roll.

 An online dice roller is a virtual tool that allows users to simulate the rolling of two dice.
 This simple yet versatile tool has a wide range of uses and can be useful in a variety of situations, including playing games, making decisions, and teaching concepts.

 One of the primary uses of an online dice roller is to play board games that require dice.